The Grotto

 The Grotto holds daily masses, with ceremonies that are scheduled every noon on weekdays and 8 in the morning every Saturdays.
 From May to October, there is a second mass at noon aside from the usual 10 AM mass, which weather-permitting is held outdoors at The Grotto Plaza.
 There are also many events hosted every year, such as the famous Christmas Festival of Lights in November and December, the Blessing of the Animals every July and the International Freedom Sunday.

-Learn About the University of Portland
+University of Portland

 References